Great Wall of China Facts

 - There have been many battles at the Great Wall, but the most recent one was in 1938.
 This was a battle between the Empire of Japan and the Republic of China.
 Today you can still see bullet marks in the wall at Gubeikou from this battle!

-- There is a myth that the Great Wall can be seen from outer space – just by simply looking and without using anything like a telescope.
-This is, however, just a myth!
+It’s a myth that the Great Wall is visible from outer space – just by merely looking and without using anything like a telescope.

 Question: How tall is the Great Wall of China?